gullerya/data-tier/README.md

 ```
 In the first part we tie between the `span` (view) and the model (we have tied it to both, `length` and `totalTooltip` values), while using 2 rules to say, how the value will be visualized.
 Attributes' values (`bandsTie.length`, `bandsTie.totalTooltip`) are rules' configurations for this specific instance and their syntax/content is part of each rule's API.
-In a most cases the tie name and the path to the data would be sufficient, but conceptually rule's configuration may be anything rule needs.
+In most cases the tie name and the path to the data would be sufficient, but conceptually rule's configuration may be anything rule needs.

 Thus, in the second part a `template` element tied by a 'tieList' rule.
-This rule expects more rich content in its configuration: tie name, path and also the inner element name for each item (here - 'album', and see its usage in the inner span element).
+This rule expects more rich content in its configuration: tie name and path for sure, but also some name for an item within iteration (here - 'album', and see its usage in the inner span element).

-//	TODO: ootb rules and
+There is a set of rules bundled with the library, the are described in the [__Rules reference__](rules-reference.md).

 # Basic example